amber-blog-logo

 New York vs Chicago—it’s one of the hottest debates out there when it comes to picking the perfect city for your study abroad experience!
 But before we dive into this epic battle, let’s start with the real question: Why?
 The Great American Dream attracts more than 1,000,000 students to the USA each year.
 Studying anywhere in the USA comes with the world’s best institutions, an ultra-convenient lifestyle, and global exposure, all wrapped in non-stop fun.
 But, the toughest part?
 Choosing your city.

 So, how do you make this choice?
 On what basis?
-We’ll answer all the burning questions, like the cost of living in New York vs Chicago, lifestyle, education, and safety.
+We’ll answer all the burning questions, like the cost of living , lifestyle, education, safety and available student apartments in NYC and Chicago.
 So, get ready for the most intense competition of the year.
 Think Chicago Bulls vs. New York Knicks—you never know which city will win your heart!
 Let’s find out the winner of NYC vs Chicago!

 Spoiler alert: Both cities have their perks, but you might just find that one stands out for YOU!